Hendekagon/clique/README.md

 Using Clique without leiningen:

-You can also just use Clique as a library by adding `[lein-clique "0.1.1"]` to your project.clj's :dependencies vector, then:
+You can also just use Clique as a library by adding `[lein-clique "0.1.2"]` to your project.clj's :dependencies vector, then:

 	=> (require '[clique.core :as c])
 	=> (c/all-deps "./src")

-will return a map of all functions in namespaces in you source path to the functions they depend on (including duplicates, in case you want to know frequencies)
+will return a map of all functions in namespaces in your source path to the functions they depend on (including duplicates, in case you want to know frequencies)

 	=> (pprint (sort-by val (frequencies (mapcat val (c/all-deps "./src")))))

-To get such a map for a particular namespace do:
+to get such a map for a particular namespace do:

 	=> (c/all-fq (c/dependencies 'your.namespace))